yilongchua/CapyHome/README.md

 <details>
 <summary><b>Is my data private?</b></summary>

 It can be entirely local.
-CapyHome is self-hosted under the MIT license and ships a local research stack (SearXNG + Onyx + crawl4ai).
+CapyHome is self-hosted under the MIT license and ships a local research stack (SearXNG + crawl4ai).
 Nothing leaves your machine unless you point it at a cloud model or service.
 </details>

 <details>